Topologically invariant Chern numbers of projective varieties: Introduction

 It turns out that a key ingredient for the proofs of Theorems~\ref{t:DO}, \ref{t:D} and~\ref{t:H}, and thus for the solution of Hirzebruch's problem, is the existence of homeomorphic simply connected algebraic surfaces with different signatures, equivalently with different $c_1^2$.
 The existence of such pairs of surfaces, which I proved in~\cite{MAorient}, depends on deep results in both surface geography and four-dimensional topology.
 Of course, the homeomorphism in question cannot preserve the orientation.
 By the main result of~\cite{BLMSorient}, the homeomorphism is not smoothable.
 In Theorem~\ref{t:MA} below we recall the main result of~\cite{MAorient} in the form we shall use it here.

 In~\cite{Chern}, I used the examples from~\cite{MAorient} as building blocks to manufacture certain pairs of diffeomorphic three-folds and four-folds, for which I could compute all the Chern numbers explicitly.
 Although this was sufficient to prove Theorem~\ref{t:DO} in complex dimensions $\leq 4$, it is clear that such a brute force approach cannot work in general.
 In this paper we use cobordism theory to minimize the need for concrete calculations.
-This approach is inspired by the work of Kahn~\cite{K2}, who used a similar strategy to prove the analogue of Theorem~\ref{t:DO} for almost complex manifolds in place of complex-algebraic varieties.
+This approach is inspired by the work of Kahn~\cite{K2}, who used a similar strategy to prove the analogue of Theorem~\ref{t:DO} for almost complex manifolds in place of algebraic varieties.
 Of course the implementation of the strategy is a lot easier in that case, because almost complex structures are much more flexible and exist in abundance.
 Essentially we shall have to find only one pair of examples with specific properties in each dimension.
 In complex dimension $n$ the examples will be algebraic $\C P^{n-2}$-bundles over the orientation-reversingly homeomorphic algebraic surfaces found in~\cite{MAorient}.

 The proof of Theorem~\ref{t:Betti} is independent of the results of~\cite{MAorient}, but, like the proofs of the other main theorems, it also uses cobordism theory.
 However, the way in which cobordism theory is used in that proof is new; there is no parallel for that argument in earlier work.
+The results of the present paper were announced in~\cite{PNAS}, which also contains some related observations.